CarsonRoscoe/TerminalSimulator/README.md

 This was built and tested on Fedora, however it should run on any *nix platform.

 To accomplish this goal of learning fork/pipes/signals, all input processing in the terminal is disabled at the start of the program and the program was built assuming it must adhere to the following constraints:
-* typing 'E' will send the input to the other process to be interpreted
+* Typing 'E' will send the input to the other process to be interpreted.
+It is, essentially, the enter key.
+* Typing 'T' will quit the program with natural termination.
+All processes should kill themselves off after completing their tasks.
-* typing 'T' will quit the program typing 'K'will remove all characters preceding it
+* Typing 'K' will remove all characters preceding it.
-* typing 'X' will remove the previous character
+* Typing 'X' will remove the previous character.
+It is, essentially, the backspace key once interpreted.
+* Typing '^K' (control-K) will kill all processes instantly.
+It is, essentially, the control-C key.
-* all 'a' characters will be replaced with 'z' characters in the output.
+* All 'a' characters will be translated to 'z' characters in the output.

 # How To Compile